nmshd/connector-manager/README.md

 Each of these values represents the default value for the Connectors you create.
 You can override them when creating a new Connector.

+If you want to fetch the connector from a different repository, you can use the `--repository` parameter.
+If omitted the default value is `nmshd/connector`.
+This repository can only be changed during the initialization process and not on a per-connector basis.

 ### Available commands

 A list of all available commands can be displayed by running the following command: